Difference Between Chinese Writing and Japanese Writing

 It is one of the oldest writing languages, the first examples being dated to 1192 BC.
 During the 20th century, Chinese Writing was divided into two forms: Traditional Chinese and Simplified Chinese.

-Japanese Writing is made up of mostly of three different types of scripts: Kanji, Hiragana, and Katakana.
-The language is one of the complicated writing today since it uses not one but three scripts, and in that, Kanji script consists of a large number of characters.
+Japanese Writing comprises mostly three different types of scripts: Kanji, Hiragana, and Katakana.
+The language is one of the most complicated writing today since it uses not one but three scripts, and in that Kanji, script consists of a large number of characters.

 Both Hiragana and Katakana have 46 characters each.